-- Common Planning Time: Create common planning time for educators to facilitate collaboration across grade levels, academic departments, and schools
+- Common Planning Time: Create additional common planning time for educators to facilitate collaboration across grade levels, academic departments, and schools

 - Retaining a Diverse Workforce: Grant BIPOC (Black, Indigenous, and People of Color) educators Professional Teacher States (PTS) as early as allowed by law and regular meeting with the superintendent

 We encouraged members of the community to challenge claims that the town “simply has no money.”
 This is just not just not true, and if it is “the case”, then it is by choice.
 In 2019, Brookline placed 29th lowest (or 322nd highest) in tax rates while being in the top 10% in income (even higher in income by some accounts).
 If Proposition 2 ½ is in the way, it is past time to make means of funding of public services as great a priority as austerity talk.
 Furthermore, community stake-holders, including the educators of Brookline, are supposed to be part of decisions about how to use $40 million in stimulus funds.
 We hope you will stand with us.